kanaankebriti/libfastact/README.md

 # libfastact
-an attempt to write most commonly used functions (specifically cstdlib funtions) in modern AMD64 assembly using FASM, plus minimal c++ code.
+a collection of most commonly used functions written in C and AMD64 assembly (using FASM).

 this library only supports windows NT x64

-in order to assemble it you need flat assembler (FASM) and visual studio the using Developer PowerShell for VS and run make.ps1 script. the libfastasm.dll and libfastasm.lib will appear in lib directory. required header file libfastasm.h is available in include directory. also latest binary is available at lib directory.
+in order to build it you will need flat assembler (FASM) and visual studio run "Developer PowerShell for VS" and execute make.ps1 script. the .dll and .lib files will appear in lib directory (latest binaries are already available at lib directory). required header files are available in include directory.